Grade 7 is a time when children begin to need more independence, but still need adult guidance, acceptance, and supervision.

 Homework as a process is multifaceted.
 Parents can assist by checking in with their child on a regular basis, limiting extraneous distractions for students while they are working, and arranging a consistent location for students to complete their work each evening.

-In Social Studies 7, each unit centers on an issue, with focus applied to its importance locally and to a region where it is predominant.
-For example, during the study of water, students examine the Great Lakes region then look at places around the world with contrasting challenges associated with water resources.
-Other topics include a sense of place, natural disasters, energy, globalization, and climate change.
-As the year progresses, students become increasingly comfortable formulating answers to questions which help to stimulate curiosity about our world and its inhabitants, and about local, national and global issues.
+In Social Studies 7, each unit centers on an issue, which we study through local, regional, and global lenses.
+For example, during the study of water, students examine the Mississippi River and Great Lakes region before looking at places around the world with their own water resources challenges.
+Other topics include a sense of place, new urbanism, natural disasters, climate change, globalization, and a culminating multi-continent research project.
+As the year progresses, students become increasingly comfortable formulating answers to questions which help to stimulate curiosity about our world and its inhabitants, and about local, national, and global issues.

 Social Studies 7 builds on skills introduced in Grade 6 while introducing and reinforcing new skills.
-These skills include: reading for comprehension, main ideas and supporting details; effective note-taking; organizing and budgeting time; critical video viewing; cooperative group activities; research projects; review strategies; and expository writing.
-Perhaps most important, the class hopes to tap the creative energy of students while encouraging perseverance, risk-taking, and increased confidence in their ability to express an understanding—orally, visually, and on paper—of the relationships between people, places, and the environment.
+These skills include: reading for comprehension, main ideas, and supporting details; effective note-taking; organizing and budgeting time; critical video viewing; collaborative group activities; research projects; public speaking; review strategies; and thesis-driven expository writing.
+Students practice other social studies skills ranging from civic discourse skills, to geospatial skills, to economic reasoning and historical analysis.
+Perhaps most importantly, the class hopes to tap the creative energy of students while encouraging perseverance, risk-taking, and increased confidence in their ability to express an understanding—orally, visually, and on paper—of the relationships between people, places, and the environment.

 Mathematics Course Placement